 As a graduate student, Jonathan Dimino took classes, such as Shelters, Rescues, and Pounds, that encouraged him to think of innovative ways to help nonhuman animals.
 While working full-time at Microsoft, Jonathan combines his technological expertise with his ANZO background and passion for companion animals to run PA Dog Rescue, a nonprofit he created.
 Here’s what Jonathan had to say about his rescue work: “Originally, PA Dog Rescue was going to be like your typical rescue, but I quickly realized that this would not be ideal.
 My efforts would be wasted recreating the wheel so I looked to do something different.
 We provide assistance to local rescues and shelters through monetary/physical donations and by offering services that help get their dogs adopted more quickly.
 This includes doing photo shoots for their adoptable dogs, creating promotional videos, and getting their dogs more visibility by adding them to our website and Facebook page, which already has almost 21,000 followers.
 In addition, I created an app similar to Free Rice.
 It presents a series of fun, image-based questions.
 For each question that is answered correctly, food is donated to a homeless dog in need.
 The food is paid for by advertisements that are placed on the page.
 In the short 3 months it has been running, it has already earned over 720,000 pieces of dog kibble.
 An organization called ‘Shop for Your Cause’ recently purchased this app.
 Due to their better ad network and higher user traffic, this partnership will increase how much food PA Dog Rescue earns.”

-Catherine Doyle was a member of the first graduating class of Anthrozoology Master's students at Canisius College (and in the United States!).
+Catherine Doyle was a member of the first graduating class of Anthrozoology Master's students at Canisius University (and in the United States!).
 She is the Director of Science, Research & Advocacy at Performing Animal Welfare Society (PAWS) in California.
 Here's how the ANZO program impacted her career: "The ANZO program helped me to raise the bar in my work for elephants and other captive wild and exotic animals.
 I focused on the science and research-based classes, where I gained the knowledge and skills necessary to launch a long-term behavioral study of the African elephants at the PAWS sanctuary.
 In turn, I use that knowledge and experience to advocate on behalf of captive elephants used in entertainment.
 For example, I provide expert testimony at government hearings on proposed bills, and I've passed important legislation at the city and state levels to protect elephants from a menacing device called the bullhook.
 Those victories spurred a major circus to stop using elephant acts altogether.
 Because of the ANZO program, I am always thinking deeply about human-nonhuman animal relationships and challenging the way we think about nonhuman individuals.
 I am particularly interested in captive wildlife and how these animals, no matter how well cared for, are unable to fully realize themselves in captivity.
 I've written chapters addressing the ethics of keeping elephants in captivity for two books (Oxford Univ.
 Press, and one in press) and presented my research on keeper-elephant relationships at various animal studies conferences.
 I am now diversifying my work to include big cats in captivity.
 Having a master's degree in Anthrozoology from Canisius has made a big difference in my work and I will always be grateful to the program for the opportunity to expand my academic horizons."

 Jenny Egan is currently an Animal Keeper at Disney's Animal Kingdom.
 Her job includes taking care of the animals and engaging with guests who are allowed to interact with our animals.
 She says, “as an ANZO student, I learned that there cannot just be one way to view animals, and that in order to educate the general public about zoos and the animals that reside in them, we have to make sure our lessons are relevant to the guests.
 We have to be able to teach about animals in their natural habitats and about how to preserve their wild spaces.
 We have begun to create more ways to teach about animals that allow children and adults to see more of their natural behaviors.
 Instead of always holding an animal during a demonstration, we have created carts that allow the animals to climb, play, and move around.
 During my time as an ANZO (which I still consider myself to be!), I studied guest perceptions of zoos and apply everything that I learned [as an ANZO student] at Animal Kingdom every day."